• Food Allergy Retreat

 1 sprig of rosemary

-Add the flour and salt to a large mixing bowl and mix well.
-Dissolve the yeast into the warm water in a small bowl, and let sit for about 10 minutes, or until it’s cloudy and the yeast is puffy and floating.
-Make a well in the center of the flour and pour it in, along with the olive oil.
+Add the flours and salt to a large mixing bowl and mix well.
+Make a well in the center and add the yeast, followed by the warm water, olive oil, and maple syrup.
+Let sit for 10 minutes, or until it’s cloudy and the yeast is puffy and floating.
 Mix until it starts to come together, then switch to using your hands to bring it together into a dough.
 Knead for about a minute, until it becomes more elastic, but is still very wet.

 Crumple the parchment with your hands, into a ball, to make it more malleable.
 This will make it easier to line the pan with.